 It is fast.
 How fast is it?
 Let us look at the next table...

 That's right: CLHash is much faster that competing alternatives as soon as your strings are a bit large.
 It can hash 8 input bytes per CPU cycles.
 You are more likely to run out of memory bandwidth than to wait for this hash function to complete.
 As far as we can tell, it might be the fastest 64-bit universal hash family on recent Intel processors, by quite a margin.

-- Faster 64-bit universal hashing using carry-less multiplications, Journal of Cryptographic Engineering, accepted in 2015, to appear.
+- Faster 64-bit universal hashing using carry-less multiplications, Journal of Cryptographic Engineering 6 (3), 2016.